 - 12. An agreement pursuant to Part 5 of the Land Use Planning and Approvals Act 1993 must be entered into prior to the sealing of the final plan of survey to the effect that: - a.
 The owners of Lot 100 arising from the subdivision permit agree to manage part of their land to provide bushfire hazard management areas for the benefit of Lots 1, 2, 4 and 5 in accordance with the Bushfire Hazard Management Plan prepared by PDA Surveyors, dated June 2020, and submitted with the application. - b.
-All affected owners agree to preserve vegetation identified as trees to be retained on the Tree Retention Plan prepared by Nick Griggs & Co., dated June 2020, and submitted with the application. - The owners of Lots 1 through 11 arising from the subdivision permit, excluding Lot 100, agree to manage the entirety of their lot as low threat vegetation and/or non-vegetated land (as defined by Clause 2.2.3.2 of AS3959-2009) in order to provide bushfire hazard management areas for the benefit of adjoining lots. - d.
-The owners of Lots 1 through 11 arising from the subdivision permit, excluding Lot 100, will each be required to install stormwater tanks with a capacity of 10,000L to retain stormwater from roofed buildings and impervious surfaces. - 13.
+All affected owners agree to preserve vegetation identified as trees to be retained on the Tree Retention Plan prepared by Nick Griggs & Co., dated June 2020, and submitted with the application. - c.
+The owners of Lots 1 through 11 arising from the subdivision permit, excluding Lot 100, agree to manage the entirety of their lot as low threat vegetation and/or non-vegetated land (as defined by Clause 2.2.3.2 of AS3959-2009) in order to provide bushfire hazard management areas for the benefit of adjoining lots. - d.
+Where on site detention is provided or required on individual lots: - The owners of lots 1 through 11 arising from the subdivision permit, excluding Lot 100, must install and maintain rainwater detention tanks with diversion devices to collect all stormwater runoff from roofed areas, of a size and type to be determined and shown in the engineering design drawings; - ii.
+The design details for (i) above are included in the agreement in a clear, readily understandable manner. - 13.
 Agreement(s) made pursuant to Part 5 of the Land Use Planning and Approvals Act 1993 must bind the current owner and his/her successors in title and must be prepared on a blank instrument form and registered with the Recorder of Titles in accordance with Section 78 of the Land Use Planning and Approvals Act 1993 by the applicant at no cost to Council.